horovits/cloud-bursting/README.md

 Content
 -------
+* Cheatsheet with detailed explanation on the system and how to configure it to your IaaS: https://github.com/dotanh/cloud-bursting/blob/master/Cloud_Bursting_cheatsheet.pdf (also in editable RTF format)
 * DB scripts for setting up the logging, schema and demo data for the PetClinic application
 * PetClinic application (.war) file
 * WAN replication gateway module